lancelot1337/EVENTRO/README.md

 # CSI-event-management
-An event management web app developed as a task Deployed at: https://eventro.herokuapp.com
+An event management web app developed as a task.

+Deployed at: https://eventro.herokuapp.com